 No matter the business size, having a steady and well-thought-out supply of production materials is crucial for success.
 If material procurement isn’t planned properly, it can lead to expensive production downtimes and unnecessary costs from buying too much.
 In this article, we’ll explore how different companies use direct and indirect methods to make their business processes more efficient.

 Depending on the business model involved, supply chain professionals can take one of two approaches to procure the materials they require in their daily operations.

 Procurement can either be direct (focused on purchasing materials to achieve a profitable outcome) or indirect, where materials, services, and supplies paid for are used to maintain the business but do not necessarily contribute to overall profitability.

-In reality, every business will most likely require a mix of the two above-mentioned procurement strategies to continue functioning optimally.
-However, every business operator needs to understand the critical differences between these two methods to properly balance their use in real-life business processes.
+In reality, most businesses will likely need a combination of both procurement strategies mentioned above to operate effectively.
+However, it’s crucial for every business operator to grasp the key differences between these methods in order to strike the right balance in their real-world business processes.

 There are some fundamental differences between direct and indirect procurement.
 These differences are outlined below.

 - Supplier and purchasing team relationship

 With direct procurement, the company’s procurement team works closely with material suppliers to establish a lasting relationship.
 This ongoing process involves clear communication about delivery schedules and material needs.

 Indirect procurement is more transactional, where business purchasing units focus on comparing vendors and selecting the one with the most competitive and cost-effective delivery proposals, without necessarily prioritizing a long-term relationship with suppliers.